 Shin splints treatment

 1. The treatment for shin splints begins with rest along with ice and inflammatory medication during the acute period, which lasts for the first three days.
 Do rest during this duration until the pain starts improving.
 After this tenure, do not rest completely.
 According to a study by Galbraith and Lavallee in 2009, taking complete rest after the acute duration may delay recovery.

 2. Once the acute period is over, decrease your weekly distance, frequency, and intensity by 50%.
 Avoid running on hills or uneven surfaces.
 Instead, run on tracks or completely uniform surfaces of moderate stiffness to reduce the impact on the lower body.

 3. You can start running after the first three days if you are relieved from the pain.
 However, as soon as you feel pain, stop running and walk.
 While you are recovering, include specific strengthening exercises of the tibialis anterior, muscles of the foot, and calves.
 Exercises, such as standing and seated calf raises, arch lifts, towel curls, and toe raises can be useful.

 4. Also, work on strengthening your core and glutes by doing exercises such as the glute bridge.
-Moreover, foam rolling of the calves and bottom of the foot will aid in releasing the tension in the plantar region.
 Do these exercises at least thrice a week.
 Make it a point to do three sets of 15-20 repetitions on each leg.

-5. Wear shoes that have more shock absorption.
-Shoes should have a stable heel counter.
+5. Wear shoes that have more shock absorption and a stable heel counter.
 Ensure to replace them after every 250miles-500miles (400km–800km).